KacperOdzimek/SimpleGameEngine/Docs.md

 ## Components Functions
 Components functions uses _c\_ +  max.
 2 letters indicating targetet component type prefix.
 Many functions are just obvious getters and setters so they descriptions are omitted.
-Also, because each of the functions takes as the first two arguments ``entity_ref e, integer/string component_name`` to shorten and simplify the docs those args are represented by \[Comp] in functions decriptions.
+Also, because each of the functions always takes as the first two arguments ```entity_ref e, integer/string component_name``` to shorten and simplify the docs those args are represented by \[Comp] in functions decriptions.

 any mesh component (static_mesh, sprite, flipbook, tilemap) functions (_c_m):